 When asked whether the farm-to-table movement has made an impact on her bottom line, Reeck says she hasn’t seen a significant change.
-She supplies the Curious Goat food truck, currently in residence at Modist Brewing, with cheese, and says while they’ve been incredibly supportive of local farms, their priority is to feed people, not educate them.
+She supplies the Curious Goat food truck, currently in residence at Modist Brewing, with cheese, and says while they’ve been incredibly supportive of local farms, conversations with food truck’s owner made it apparent to Reeck that it’s difficult to both educate diners and to feed them.

 “I’m not sure if people at restaurants ask very many questions,” she says.
 “They just trust that the people are doing what they say they’re doing.”

 Still, support from chefs, local organizations, and the industry itself can all make a difference, she says, noting that General Mills recently hosted a discussion championing the importance of healthy soil for growing robust crops and reducing the cost of food production.
 Reeck holds the same priority for her farm, which used to grow vegetables.
 “The land itself is rolling land—hence Singing Hills—and it’s not really suited for crop farming,” she says.
 “The animals are perfect for it.
 The land seems a lot happier to me.”